Soham-Wadekar/the-infinity-journal/system-building/kiwi-ng.md

 ---

+## Basic Workflow

+When KIWI builds a Linux image, it follows these steps:

+1. First, it reads the image description which is specified in a `config.xml` or `.kiwi` file.
+This file tells KIWI what kind of image to make (e.g., ISO, virtual disk, etc.), which packages to include, and other settings.
+2. Then, it enters the **Prepare Phase**, where it creates a root tree containing all the future system files.
+It installs all packages from the repository that you defined.
+3. Then, it enters the **Create Phase**, where it converts the root tree into the final image format (ISO, VMDK, container, etc.)

+Your image is then ready to be booted!

 ---

+## Useful Commands

+The basic syntax of any KIWI NG command is `kiwi-ng [--global-options] service <command> [args]`.
+For more details, see [global options](https://osinside.github.io/kiwi/commands/kiwi.html).

+1. `kiwi-ng result list`: Lists build results from a previous `build` or `create` command.
+[Options](https://osinside.github.io/kiwi/commands/result_list.html#options) are listed here.
+2. `kiwi-ng result bundle`: Bundles all related build files in a single bundle file for easy transfer, storing or sharing.
+[Options](https://osinside.github.io/kiwi/commands/result_bundle.html#options) are listed here.
+3. `kiwi-ng system build`: Builds an image from a description.
+It runs both `prepare` and `create` commands.
+[Options](https://osinside.github.io/kiwi/commands/system_build.html#options) are listed here.
+4. `kiwi-ng system prepare`: Sets up a new image root directory from the specified XML description.
+[Options](https://osinside.github.io/kiwi/commands/system_prepare.html#options) are listed here.
+5. `kiwi-ng system create`: Creates an image from the previously specified image root directory.
+[Options](https://osinside.github.io/kiwi/commands/system_create.html#options) are listed here.
+6. `kiwi-ng system update`: Updates a previously prepared image root tree.
+[Options](https://osinside.github.io/kiwi/commands/system_update.html#options) are listed here.
+7. `kiwi-ng image resize`: Allows resizing for disk-based images.
+[Options](https://osinside.github.io/kiwi/commands/image_resize.html#options) are listed here.
+8. `kiwi-ng image info`: Provides information about a specified image description.
+[Options](https://osinside.github.io/kiwi/commands/image_info.html#options) are listed here.

+---

+---

 ## Resources & Documentation

 This is the craziest technology I have ever worked on.
 It has so little documentation on the Internet that learning it gives you a headache.
 I found no YouTube videos or other resources on usual websites.
 My only source was the [official documentation](https://osinside.github.io/kiwi/index.html), and some help from ChatGPT for explaining the entire ordeal.

+> **EDIT:** I gave some time, and read the documentation and it doesn't feel that difficult.
+Essentially, KIWI NG is a tool which builds an image (a fully-configured Linux system) from an XML file.
+These images can be used to run virtual machines, create bootable USB drives, containers and more.